-Muncie Downtown Development Partnership (MDDP), in partnership with Muncie Arts and Culture Council and Ball State University’s Departments of Fine Art and Music, present ArtsWalk 2016.
+Muncie Downtown Development Partnership (MDDP), in partnership with Muncie Arts and Culture Council and Ball State University’s School of Fine Art and School of Music, present ArtsWalk 2017.
 ArtsWalk will be held in the streets of DWNTWN Muncie on Oct.
-6 from 5 - 9 p.m.
+5 from 5 - 9 p.m.
 Please join us for an exceptional evening of art, food and performances.

 In addition to the well-established DWNTWN “First Thursday” art gallery openings, Ball State students and faculty will share a wealth of musical talent and visual artistry, including a pottery throwing demonstration and an artwork sale from the Student Fine Arts League.
 Music will be presented by a variety of Ball State ensemble groups.

-Muncie Symphony Orchestra, sponsored Raymond James, will perform from 6-7 p.m.
+Muncie Symphony Orchestra, sponsored Raymond James, will perform from 6-7 p.m at Canan Commons.

 Prime Trust will host a “Soup Crawl” benefiting Second Harvest Food Bank at a variety of DWNTWN and other locally owned restaurants.
 Tickets are available in advance for $20 at all Prime Trust branches and Second Harvest Food Bank.

 Muncie’s YART 2017 will be held in conjunction with ArtsWalk.
 This guerrilla art sale, with a goal of making art affordable and accessible to the community, brings together artists and art patrons in a casual and unique setting.

 All ArtsWalk events are free and open to the public.
 A full listing of exhibitions, performance times and activities will be available on our website as information is received.
 Please visit us at downtownmuncie.org.

 YART | A Yard Sale for Art!
 All works under $40!
 Questions about YART?
 Contact Moth Danner at email@example.com.

 YART: "Yart Sale: A Yard Sale for Art"